autowarefoundation/autoware.universe/design/Perception/ObjectRecognition/Prediction/Prediction.md

 Detection
 =====
 ## Use Cases and Requirements
-Prediction in Object Recognition is required for usecases involved with obstacles:
+Prediction in Object Recognition is required for use cases involved with obstacles:
 * Changing lane
 * Turning at intersection
 * Stopping at a crosswalk when pedestrians are walking